 I have not been an activist artist all my life.
-I was at in the 1960's taking a Fine Art course.
+I was at Guildford School of Art in the 1960's taking a Fine Art course.
 After this I trained as Conservator/Restorer of paintings at the Tate.

 Compulsory retirement at 60 motivated me to create my own art to keep occupied.
 Some years before retirement, I did small drawings & paintings of landscapes & townscapes, some of which were exhibited.